XGxF3/srtla-docker-guide/readme.md

+<h2>Description</h2>

-I made a webpage you can open locally on your browser to generate the docker command and stream urls to save you time.
+<p>I made a webpage you open locally on your own browser to generate the docker command and stream urls to save you time.
 Plug in the values then press generate.

-srt docker generator.html
+srt docker generator.html</p>

+<h2>Public IP address</h2>

-For this to work from outside your network you need to have a public IP address.
+<p>For this to work from outside your network you need to have a public IP address.
 Then you have to open the ports on your router.
 If you are running the SRT_receiver docker, OBS and NOALBS in the same network then you just have to open the video ingest port.

 This guide gets  the SRT docker setup.
 Opening ports on your router, setting up NOALBS and Other programs is up to you.

-Thanks to datagutt for making this container https://github.com/datagutt/bbox-receiver
+Thanks to datagutt for making this container https://github.com/datagutt/bbox-receiver</p>